bitemyapp/open-haskell/web/lectures.markdown

 ---

 All homework assignments should emerge creatively from the [Style guidelines](docs/style.pdf).
-To submit your homework assignment, XXX TBA.
+Instructions on submitting your assignment will be coming shortly.